AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/07_Create_First_Cosmos_DB_Project/README.md

 Authentication to Azure Cosmos DB for NoSQL uses a connection string.
 The connection string is a URL that contains the authentication information for the Azure Cosmos DB account or local emulator.

-### Retrieving the connection string from the Cosmos DB Emulator
+### Retrieving the connection string from the Azure Cosmos DB Emulator

-The splash screen or **Quickstart** section of the Cosmos DB Emulator will display the connection string.
+The splash screen or **Quickstart** section of the Azure Cosmos DB Emulator will display the connection string.
 Access this screen through the following URL: `https://localhost:8081/_explorer/index.html`.

 ![The Azure Cosmos DB emulator screen displays with the local host url, the Quickstart tab, and the connection string highlighted.](media/emulator_connection_string.png)